licensed2hench/Custom-WijiBoard/README.md

 ## What is the custon WijiBoard?

-I am atemptong to modify the files of this project to exspand the **WijiBoard** fuctionality.
+I am attempting to modify the files of this project to exspand the **WijiBoard** fuctionality.

 Goals:
-Add the ability to trasmit fill string of text.
-Currently it can only do one letter at a time, not accepting a new input untill after the old input cycle is completed.
+Add the ability to transmit a fill string of text.
+Currently it can only do one letter at a time, not accepting a new input until after the old input cycle has completed.
-Add more "Hot Key" words and phrases. so that more coplex behavor can be automated with a single command Add Home Assistant intagration, so that home assistant can triger pe-programes sequences and idealy, send text.
+Add more "Hot Key" words phrases and behaviors, so that more complex behavior can be automated with a single command.
+Add Home Assistant integration, so that Home Assistant can trigger pe-programed sequences and ideally, send full text strings.

 ---